List of Marvel Comics teams and organizations: Paragons

-People's Defense Force

-There are two versions of the People's Defense Force.

-People's Defense Force (Belgium version)

-This version of the People's Defense Force is a group of Hank Pym's enemies that operate out of the Bratislava Prison Superhuman Research Center.

-People's Defense Force (China version)

-This version of the People's Defense Force is China's sanctioned superhero team following the breakup of China Force.

 Point Men

-The Point Men is an organization appearing in American comic books published by Marvel Comics.

-The Point Men are Hawaii's sanctioned superhero team that is part of the Fifty-State Initiative.
+The Point Men is Hawaii's sanctioned superhero team that is part of the Fifty-State Initiative.
 Its known members are Stingray, Devil-Slayer, Star Sign, and Paydirt.
 Magnitude was revealed to be a Skrull infiltrator.

 Power Elite

-The Power Elite is an organization appearing in American comic books published by Marvel Comics.

 The Power Elite is a cabal of influential brokers that came together to strengthen the country after Hydra's brief takeover of the United States.
-Its known members include Thunderbolt Ross, Phil Coulson, Selene, Mayor Wilson Fisk, Norman Osborn, a resurrected Aleksander Lukin (who has the remnant of Red Skull's mind in him) and his wife Alexa, Zeke Stane, Baron Strucker, and Taskmaster.
+Its known members include Thunderbolt Ross, Phil Coulson, Selene, Wilson Fisk, Norman Osborn, Aleksander Lukin, Zeke Stane, Baron Strucker, and Taskmaster.

-Q

-Quiet Council of Krakoa

-The Quiet Council of Krakoa is a council of mutant superheroes and supervillains appearing in American comic books published by Marvel Comics.

-It was the twelve-member governing body of Krakoa that is divided up into four sections of three seats along with an adjunct section Its known members include Apocalypse, Black King (Sebastian Shaw), Black Priestess (Selene Gallio), Colossus, Cypher, Destiny, Exodus, Hope Summers, Krakoa, Magneto, Marvel Girl, Mister Sinister, Mystique, Nightcrawler, Professor X, Red Queen (Kate Pryde), Storm, and White Queen (Emma Frost).
+Purple Children

+The Purple Children were created by writer Mark Waid and artist Chris Samnee, and debuted in Daredevil vol. 4 #8 (September 2014).
+The Purple Children are a group of five children—Joe, Connor, Shallah, Jamie, and a fifth, as yet unnamed, girl—all conceived by the Purple Man during his numerous affairs with women he kept under his mind control.

 R

 Raksha

 The Raksha are a team of mutant vigilantes operating in Madripoor.
 They first appeared X-Men: Blue (Vol. 1) #6 (June, 2017) and were created by Cullen Bunn, Ray-Anthony Height, and Ramon Bachs.
 They were inspired by Wolverine's time in the country and are therefore quite violent.
 The team consists Gazing Nightshade, Whisper Doll, Hexadecimal, and their leader Norio.